-Seikagaku Corporation considers addressing climate change to be an important management priority and is implementing measures to combat climate change.
-Since June 2022, Seikagaku has disclosed the status of its response to the TCFD* recommendations and to climate-related risks and opportunities.
+We considers addressing climate change to be an important management priority and are implementing measures to combat climate change.
+Since June 2022, we have disclosed the status of our responses to TCFD* recommendations as well as to climate-related risks and opportunities.

 *The Task Force on Climate-related Financial Disclosures (TCFD) was established by the Financial Stability Board (FSB) in December 2015 at the request of the G20 Finance Ministers and Central Bank Governors Meeting to examine climate-related information disclosure and the response of financial institutions to climate change.

-In its final report, published on June 2017, the TCFD recommended disclosure by companies and other organizations of information on climate change risks and opportunities in the areas of governance, strategy, risk management, and metrics and targets.
+In its final report, published in June 2017, the TCFD recommended that companies and other organizations disclose information on climate change risks and opportunities in the areas of governance, strategy, risk management, and metrics and targets.

 Governance

-In accordance with the Basic Policy on Sustainability, Seikagaku Corporation has identified by a resolution of the Board of Directors important issues that should be addressed on a priority basis (materiality) in the interest of achieving sustainable growth for Seikagaku and realizing a sustainable society.
+In accordance with the Basic Policy on Sustainability, the Company has identified by a resolution of the Board of Directors important issues that should be addressed on a priority basis (materiality) in the interest of achieving sustainable growth for Seikagaku and realizing a sustainable society.

 We established the Sustainability Promotion Committee for the main purpose of addressing sustainability-related issues.
 In principle, the Committee meets twice a year to discuss the action policy for climate change issues, promotion measures, and related matters and to examine and assess progress.
 Also, climate change risks and opportunities are included among the group-wide risks evaluated by the Risk Management Committee, discussed by the Sustainability Promotion Committee, and reported to the Board of Directors, and the Board monitors and oversees progress in addressing these risks.
 The president and CEO serves as the officer responsible for the Sustainability Promotion Committee and Risk Management Committee.